docularxu/jenkins-x-arm-support/doc/Build bucketrepo-0.1.12 on Arm64.md

 go: finding golang.org/x/crypto v0.0.0-20190605123033-f99c8df09eb5
 ```

-Now, the binary files are built in folder `bin`. you can see it.
+if successfully, the folder `bin` will be generated, and the binary file has been built in folder `bin`. you can see it.

 ```
 $ ls -l bin